Lindsay A. McCulloch

 ABOUT ME:

-I am an ecologist who is interested in how species interact to affect biogeochemical cycles and ecosystem function.
+I am an ecologist who is interested in how plant and microbes interact to affect biogeochemical cycles and ecosystem function.
 I use greenhouse studies, field experiments, DNA sequencing, and quantitative analyses to probe how the environment (soil nutrient, water, and/or light availability) influence how plants interact with other organisms and the implications this has for forest function and global change.
-I am currently a NOAA Climate and Global Change Postdoctoral Fellow at the Harvard Arnold Arboretum in the Taylor Lab.
-My project is examining and quantifying the effect tropical forest canopy gaps have on symbiotic nitrogen fixation at the landscape-scale and the implications this process has on Earth System Models.
-I am passionate about creating an inclusive and innovative classroom that equips students with skills for success in (and out of) research.
+I am Postdoctoral Research Fellow at the Smithsonian Tropical Research Institute with the Zalamea Lab at the University of South Florida studying seed-fungal interactions in tropical forests.
+Previously, I was a NOAA Climate and Global Change Postdoctoral Fellow at the Harvard Arnold Arboretum in the Taylor Lab.
+This project is examining and quantifying the effect tropical forest canopy gaps have on symbiotic nitrogen fixation at the landscape-scale and the implications this process has on Earth System Models.
+I am passionate about creating an inclusive and innovative space to do science for everyone.

 |